Sign up for our free monthly newsletter Beyond High School to get the latest news about higher education in Colorado.

 Colorado’s public colleges and universities annually educate a diverse group of students that includes international and migrant students.
 Immigrant students might have legal protection to stay in the country, no documentation at all, or might be here legally but worry about undocumented family members.
 About 156,000 undocumented immigrants live in the state.

-Over the last four years, an average of 2,300 undocumented students a year have applied for state financial aid to attend college, known as the Colorado Application for State Financial Aid.
-The fund is meant to help undocumented students realize their college dreams and allows them to pay in-state tuition.
+Over the last four years, an average of 2,300 undocumented students a year have applied for the Colorado Application for State Financial Aid.
+The application, like the Free Application for Federal Student Aid, is meant to help undocumented students qualify for money to pay for college and realize their dreams.
+Students can also qualify for in-state tuition through the Colorado ASSET program.

 And Colorado restricts most forms of cooperation with federal immigration authorities when it comes to deportations, although a lot can depend on which county or cities residents live in.